ibm-cloud-docs/instructlab/iam.md

 ```
 {: pre}

-Example command to give a user the Key Manager role for a specific Instructlab project in the account.
+Example command to give a user the Key Manager role for a specific {{site.data.keyword.short_name}} project in the account.

 ```sh
 ibmcloud iam user-policy-create name@email.com --roles "Key Manager" --service-name instructlab